guitargeek/XGBoost-FastForest/README.md

 Transitioning models from Python to C++ should be as easy as possible to make sure new ideas can be tried out rapidly.
 The __FastForest__ library helps you to get your xgboost model into a C++ production environment as quickly as possible.

-The goal of this library is to be:
+The mission of this library is to be:
 * __Easy__: deploying your xgboost model should be as painless as it can be
 * __Fast__: thanks to efficient data structures for storing the trees, this library goes easy on your CPU and memory
 * __Safe__: the FastForest objects are immutable, and therefore they are an excellent choice in multithreading